opacity/webinterface/src/components/agreement/terms-of-service.md

 #### 6. Modifications, and Cancellations

-> Once a user has started an upload session and submitted payment for it, no modifications or cancellations are possible.
-The user must remain on the site and allow the upload to the Opacity servers to complete and until confirmation is received, otherwise the upload won't complete and payment may be forfeit.
+> Once a user has started a registration session and submitted payment for it, no modifications or cancellations are possible.
+The user must remain on the site and allow payment to Opacity to complete and until payment confirmation is received, otherwise account setup won't complete and payment may be forfeit.

 #### 7. Liability